WebberZone/add-to-all/readme.txt

 	* New block to select and display any snippet in the block or site editor.
 	* New On/Off toggle button in the snippet screen to enable/disable a snippet.

+* Modifications:
+	* Snippets are no longer public or visible on the frontend.
+They are only visible in the snippet screen.

 = 2.0.1 =

 * Bug fixes: